rudald/expandedTableViewIOSSwift/README.md

 ![alt tag](https://github.com/rudald/expandedTableViewIOSSwift/blob/master/ExpandableTableView/sectionHeadersAndRows_37.png)

+You can also check implemented example here in this repository

 To use it you should:
 Add this file ExpandableTableView.swift to your project and in some TableViewController extend from ExpandableTableView class.